-If any dog breed is trending right now, it's the French Bulldog.
-This breed is particularly popular in major cities.
-In fact, Frenchies are actually ranking as the #1 breed in NYC, Los Angeles, San Francisco and West Palm Beach.
-City dwellers love Frenchies because of their small size and dynamic personality.
-French bulldogs also make surprisingly good watch dogs because of their territorial streak.
-They are not huge barkers, but if they do speak up, it's best you listen!
-Although they might not make as much barking noise as other dogs, Frenchies have their own special sounds.
-They are known to be quite loud snorers and often make grunting, snorting noises at any given time.
+Although they might not make as much barking noise as other dogs, Frenchies have unique special sounds.
+Known to be quite loud snorers, French Bulldogs often make grunting, snorting noises at any given time.
 Last but not least, the French Bulldog comes standard with their famous "bat ears", making them simply irresistible.

 Fun fact: French Bulldogs aren't actually French.
 This breed originated in England and then started moving into France with their owners after the Industrial Revolution.

 A medium-sized breed, the Bulldogs is a calm and recognizable dog.
 If you like to relax with a loyal companion then the Bulldog might be the best fit.
 These chill dogs are great family pets because of their docile nature and low-intensity active state.
 They might play ball with you or they might not.

 Bulldogs are one of the most uniquely recognizable dogs in the world.